ms/buildtogether.tech/src/teams/index.md

-Some jobs have [% i "allocating work!effect of social status" %]higher social status[% /i %] than others, and what is or isn't considered important usually reflects racial and gender divides within society---so much so that sociologists use the phrase "[women's work][womens-work]" to describe the phenomenon.
+Some jobs have [% i "allocating work!effect of social status" %]higher social status[% /i %] than others, and what is or isn't considered important usually reflects racial and gender divides within society—so much so that sociologists use the phrase "[women's work][womens-work]" to describe the phenomenon.
 It is also known as "[quarterback syndrome][quarterback-syndrome]": two thirds of NFL players overall in the United States are Black, but only 17% of quarterbacks,